Chicago Defective Product Lawyers

 Schedule a Free Case Evaluation Today

 Calling the Walner Law® Group will not cost you a penny.
 We will review your case for free and let you know how to move forward with your claim.
 If you live in the Chicago area and have been injured by a defective product, please contact our Chicago defective product lawyers today to learn more.
-Our lawyers work on a contingency basis, which means you pay no fee unless we win your case.
+Our injury lawyers work on a contingency basis, which means you pay no fee unless we win your case.

 What Other Parties Can Be At Fault in a Car Accident?